How to Switch from GA4 to Clickport Analytics

 Pages panel

-In GA4, finding your top pages requires navigating to Reports > Engagement > Pages and screens, then changing the primary dimension from "Page title" to "Page path" (which isn't the default for some reason).
+In GA4, your top pages hide behind Reports > Engagement > Pages and screens, and then you have to switch the primary dimension from "Page title" to "Page path", which for some reason isn't the default.

 In Clickport, click the Pages panel.
-You'll see every page ranked by visitors, with pageviews, bounce rate, average time on page, and engagement score.
-Entry pages and exit pages are in separate sub-tabs.
+Every page, ranked by visitors, with pageviews, bounce rate, average time on page, and engagement score.
+Entry pages and exit pages each get their own sub-tab.

-Click any page to filter the entire dashboard.
-Now your KPIs, sources, countries, and everything else show data only for that page.
-This cross-filtering works across every panel.
+Click any page and the whole dashboard narrows to it.
+KPIs, sources, countries, everything else now shows that page alone.
+The cross-filtering runs across every panel.
 Click a source, then a page, and you're looking at "visitors from Google who landed on /pricing."
-GA4 can do this through Explorations, but it takes several minutes to configure each time.
+Click a second page and Clickport stacks it as a multi-value filter, so you can hold a few pages up next to each other ("Page is /pricing, /docs, /signup") without rebuilding anything.
+GA4 can do this too, through Explorations, but you'll spend a few minutes configuring it every single time.

 Outbound link tracking

-GA4's enhanced measurement tracks outbound clicks, but the data lands in an "events" report that requires filtering by event name.
-In Clickport, the Outbound panel shows every external link your visitors clicked, ranked by click count.
-No configuration needed.
+GA4's enhanced measurement does track outbound clicks, but the data lands in an "events" report you then have to filter by event name.
+In Clickport, the Outbound panel lists every external link your visitors clicked, ranked by clicks.
+Nothing to set up.

 File downloads

-Clickport automatically tracks clicks on links to common file types (.pdf, .zip, .xlsx, .docx, .csv, and more).
-These appear as events and can be used as goal conditions.
+Clickport tracks clicks on links to common file types by default: .pdf, .zip, .xlsx, .docx, .csv, and more.
+They show up as events, and you can use them as goal conditions.

 404 detection

-Clickport automatically detects pages that return a 404 status and logs them.
+Clickport notices when a page returns a 404 and logs it.
 You can see which broken URLs visitors are hitting and where they came from.
-GA4 requires a custom event and GTM trigger to track 404s.
+To track 404s in GA4 you have to build a custom event and a GTM trigger first.

 Search terms

-If your site has an internal search (using a ?q= or ?s= parameter), Clickport captures those search terms automatically.
-In GA4, you have to configure the "view_search_results" event and specify your query parameter in the data stream settings.
+If your site has an internal search that runs on a ?q= or ?s= parameter, Clickport captures those search terms with no extra config.
+GA4 makes you set up the "view_search_results" event and name your query parameter in the data stream settings.

 Audience: countries, devices, and browsers